Conversation for Non-verifiable Learning: Self-Evolving LLMs through Meta-Evaluation: Method

 After the four-round conversation, we have rich interaction data: initial solutions, initial rankings, critiques, revised solutions, and final rankings.
 The key question is: \emph{how do we convert these informative conversations into numerical rewards that support model self-training?} Our approach is based on two core principles: (1) using pairwise comparisons as a robust evaluation mechanism, and (2) designing reward functions that explicitly measure different aspects of conversation quality.

-\paragraph{Pairwise Comparisons for Robust Evaluation.} As mentioned in Section~\ref{method:protocol}, for initial ranking and final ranking, we prompt the agents to provide pairwise comparisons.
+\textbf{Pairwise Comparisons for Robust Evaluation.} As mentioned in Section~\ref{method:protocol}, for initial ranking and final ranking, we prompt the agents to provide pairwise comparisons.
 Instead of providing absolute scores (e.g., ``Agent 2's solution is 7/10''), we elicit pairwise preferences (e.g., ``Agent 2's solution is better than Agent 0's'').
 This design choice has two key advantages: (1) Relative judgments are cognitively easier and more reliable than absolute scoring, and (2) Pairwise comparisons can naturally aggregate into quantitative scores like win rate.

-To solve the potential conflicts in pairwise comparisons (e.g., Agent 0 prefers 1 over 2, but Agent 3 prefers 2 over 1), we use the Bradley-Terry (BT)~\cite{bradley1952rank} model to aggregate them into latent quality scores.
+To solve the potential conflicts in pairwise comparisons (e.g., Agent 0 prefers 1 over 2, but Agent 3 prefers 2 over 1), we use the Bradley-Terry (BT)~\cite{bradley1952rank} model to aggregate them into latent quality scores (a self-contained walkthrough is provided in Appendix~\ref{app:bradley_terry}).
 The BT model estimates each agent's latent ``quality'' $V_k \in [0, 1]$ by making it more likely that better agents win pairwise comparisons.
 Each agent produces multiple pairwise comparisons, which may conflict (e.g., agent 0 prefers 1 over 2, but agent 3 prefers 2 over 1).
 The BT model maximizes the likelihood that observed preferences match:

 Given all pairwise comparisons $\mathcal{R} = \bigcup_{i=0}^{N-1} \mathcal{R}_i$, we fit $\{V_k\}_{k=0}^{N-1}$ via maximum likelihood estimation.
 Higher $V_k$ means agent $k$'s solution is more preferred by the group.